retaildevcrews/helium/docs/ParameterValidation.md

 - Name: actorId
 - Type: string
 - Parameter Validation
-  - Valid input : well-formed actorId rule - starts with lower case 'nm' followed by 5-9 digits,parsed as an int.
+  - Valid input : well-formed actorId rule - starts with lower case 'nm' followed by 5-9 digits, parsed as an int.
 This is case sensitive input.
     - Example: 'nm1265067'
     - Status : 200
     - Content-Type: application/json
-    - Response Body: JSON Array of movies filtered by actorid as [{}, {},..],empty array when no results,where actorId was in movie
+    - Response Body: JSON Array of movies filtered by actorid as [{}, {},..], empty array when no results, where actorId was in movie
   - Invalid input: values not conforming to well-formed actorid rule
-    - Example: 'nm1234','ab1234', 'NM1265067'
+    - Example: 'nm1234', 'ab1234', 'NM1265067'
     - Status : 400
     - Content-Type: text/plain
     - Response Body: Invalid actorId parameter